Harris Health System strives to ensure it operates in accordance with all applicable laws and regulations.

 4) The staff of the Corporate Compliance Department carries out the plans, policies and assignments that make the program effective in its compliance functions.

 Hospital compliance programs consist of seven elements as defined by the Office of Inspector General of the U.S. Department of Health and Human Services.
 The seven elements include the following:

-1) Code of Conduct: the foundation document for the HCHD Compliance Program.
-Everyone doing business with HCHD is subject to the Code and must abide by it.
-The HCHD Code of Conduct can be viewed by clicking on the link at the end of this page.
+1) Code of Conduct: the foundation document for the Compliance Program.
+Everyone doing business with Harris Health is subject to the Code and must abide by it.

 2) Corporate Compliance Officer: The Corporate Compliance Officer can be reached at 713-566-2332 for direct contact/reporting.